danth/coricamu/README.md

 #### Template tags

-Templates are inserted by using the following HTML-like syntax within a page body.
+Templates are inserted by using template tag syntax.
+This looks similar to a HTML tag, but its name must match up with one of the templates you have defined for your website.

 ```html
 <p>